Victor L. Berger: First term in Congress

-Berger ran for Congress and lost in 1904 before winning Wisconsin's 5th congressional district seat in 1910 as the first Socialist to serve in the United States Congress.
+Berger first ran for public office in April 1904 when he campaigned for mayor of Milwaukee, coming in third place with 23% of the vote.
+That November, he ran for Congress in Wisconsin's 5th congressional district and lost again, but came in second place with 28% of the vote.
+He finally won in 1910, becoming the first Socialist to serve in the United States Congress.

 In Congress, he focused on issues related to the District of Columbia and also more radical proposals, including eliminating the President's veto, abolishing the Senate, and the social takeover of major industries.
 Berger gained national publicity for his old-age pension bill, the first of its kind introduced into Congress.
+He announced in November 1911 that he intended to introduce a bill for women's suffrage and back it with a petition bearing one million signatures.
 Less than two weeks after the Titanic passenger ship disaster, Berger introduced a bill in Congress providing for the nationalization of the radio-wireless systems.
 A practical socialist, Berger argued that the wireless chaos which was one of the features of the Titanic disaster had demonstrated the need for a government-owned wireless system.

 Although he did not win re-election in 1912, 1914 or 1916, he remained active in Wisconsin and Socialist Party politics.
-Berger was especially involved in the biggest party controversy of the pre-war years, the fight between the SP's centrist "regular" bloc against the syndicalist left wing over the issue of "sabotage."
+Berger was especially involved in the biggest party controversy of the pre-war years, the fight between the SP's centrist "regular" bloc against the syndicalist left wing over the issue of "sabotage".
 The bitter battle erupted in full force at the 1912 National Convention of the Socialist Party, to which Berger was again a delegate.
 At issue was language to be inserted into the party constitution which called for the expulsion of "any member of the party who opposes political action or advocates crime, sabotage, or other methods of violence as a weapon of the working class to aid in its emancipation."
 The debate was vitriolic, with Berger, somewhat unsurprisingly, stating the matter in its most bellicose form:

 The regulars won the day handily at the Indianapolis convention of 1912, with a successful recall of IWW leader "Big Bill" Haywood from the SP's National Executive Committee and an exodus of disaffected left wingers following shortly thereafter.
 The remaining radicals in the party remembered bitterly Berger's role in this affair and the ill feelings continued to fester until erupting anew at the end of the decade.